 The African grey parrot may emit a low, harsh-sounding growl produced in the throat.
 A growling parrot is angry, regardless of the reason.
 Signs accompanied by a growl include:

 Resolving whatever’s upsetting your parrot will calm it down.

 Why Is My Parrot Making Clicking Noises?

-Beak clicking is not to be confused with tongue clicking.
-It’s where a parrot rattles the upper and lower parts of its beak together rapidly as a threat.
+Beak clicking is where a parrot rattles the upper and lower parts of its beak together rapidly as a threat.
 When parrots make clicking noises, they do so because they’re defending their personal space, territory, or mate.

 Why Do Parrots Imitate Humans?

-Parrots don’t only make sounds and noises – they mimic human words and phrases.
+Parrots mimic human words and phrases.
 Or, at least, what they think they hear.
-Parrots can’t understand what they’re saying, but if they listen to words repeated enough, they’ll remember and repeat them.
+Parrots can’t understand what they’re saying, but if they listen to the same words enough, they’ll remember and repeat them.

-Parrots have brains and neural connectors that are very similar to ours, allowing them to mimic and repeat words and develop intricate cognitive abilities.
+Parrots have brains and neural connectors similar to ours, allowing them to mimic and repeat words and develop intricate cognitive abilities.

-According to researchers at the University of Alberta, parrots have a medial spiriform nucleus, enabling them to speak in the same way as we do.
-In fact, it’s larger than any other species of bird, providing them with an advanced neural pathway that makes them such excellent learners.
+According to researchers at the University of Alberta, parrots have a medial spiriform nucleus, enabling them to speak in the same way that we do.
+In fact, it’s larger than any other bird species, providing them with an advanced neural pathway that makes them such good learners.

-Parrots are intelligent creatures, so it’s not surprising that they have a large repertoire of sounds and noises.
-Parrots don’t vocalize for no reason, so pay close attention to the sounds your bird’s making to ensure it’s happy and healthy.
+Parrots are intelligent creatures, so it’s not surprising that they produce a repertoire of sounds and noises.
+Parrots don’t vocalize for no reason, so pay attention to the sounds your bird’s making to ensure it’s happy and healthy.